sireum/transpilers/cli/jvm/src/test/scala/building_control_gen/readme.md

   Linux, and Windows/Cygwin.
 The generated CMake build definition is suitable for using the easy-to-use [CLion](https://www.jetbrains.com/clion/) IDE for C/C++; for example, it was used to develop [ext.c](src/c/ext/ext.c).

+  The [src/c](src/c) directory can be opened in CLion providing full IDE support for ease of code exploration, editing, testing, and debugging.

 ## Natively Running The Simulation on Unix-like Host